mushanyoung/ravy/README.md

 # Ravy

-A macOS to Linux remote working environment.
+A remote working environment with macOS frontend and Linux backend.

 ## Install